nlina-0/portfolio-2024/README.md

 ### About Page

-The about page consist of 2 sections:
+The purpose of the about page is to provide information about myself as an aspiring web developer and also my hobbies and interests.
+This is separated into two sections:

 1. About me
 2. Hobbies and interests that has 2 sub sections.

 Originally, the design of the website was to use inverted colours for every second section in order to create a clear distinction between content.
-However, when it was developed and interacted with the black blockouts became too visually heavy on the page and was not aesthetically pleasing.
-This led to a decision to maintain a minimal consistency seen in the home page, using only borders to separate sections.
+However, when it was being developed the black blockouts became too visually jarring on the page and was not aesthetically pleasing.
+This led to a decision to maintain a minimal aesthetic seen in the home page, using only borders to separate sections.

 #### About - Mobile (mockup)